AFSF Awards and Sponsorships

 The Alberta Figure Skating Foundation provides funding to qualified skaters who participate in a summer school skating program within Alberta and plan on representing this province in the upcoming skating season.

-To be considered for summer assistance, skaters must be AFSF members in good standing by January 1 of the application year.
-Successful applicants must also be active members during the summer school session they plan to attend.
+To be considered for summer assistance, skaters must be AFSF members in good standing by December 31 of the year preceding the application year.
+Successful applicants must also be active members in the year of application.
+Skaters must have completed the STAR 5 program before applying.

-All eligible skaters will recieve an application for by regualr mail.
+All eligible skaters will recieve an application by email.
 Completed applications must be received by the stated deadline.
 No faxed or e-mailed applications will be accepted.
+Incomplete or late applications will not be considered.

 The number of skaters approved for funding and the dollar value of each scholarship, is determined on an annual basis.
 Eligible expenses include ice fees, on-ice group training sessions and off-ice activities that enhance a skater's on-ice performance. (for example, fitness, jump class, ballet, etc.)